|Guide||♦||27 Triplogs||1 Topic|

-When most Arizona hikers hear the words "Sycamore Canyon," a certain red rock canyon near Sedona usually comes to mind.
-But there is another Sycamore Canyon, this one in the Pajarita Wilderness on the border with Mexico, which is just as spectacular and has a few unique attractions all its own.
+When most Arizona hikers hear the words "Sycamore Canyon," a particular red rock canyon near Sedona usually comes to mind.
+Sycamore Canyon Trail #40 is in the Pajarita Wilderness on the border with Mexico.
+It's spectacular with a few unique attractions all its own.

 From the trailhead, follow the trail (an old jeep road) across a small field and a wash.
-Very quickly, you will come to a FS interpretive sign telling you about the Hank and Yank Ruins.
-On this site was the ranch of John (Yank) Bartlett and Henry (Hank) Hewitt, two trappers and army scouts.
+Very quickly, you will come to an FS interpretive sign telling you about the Hank and Yank Ruins.
+On this site were the ranch of John (Yank) Bartlett and Henry (Hank) Hewitt, two trappers, and army scouts.
 In 1886 the ranch was attacked by Indians, who killed a neighbor and injured Hank.
 Yank's son Johnny made a daring escape and brought help from nearby Oro Blanco.
-All that remains is a crumbling adobe wall
+All that remains is a crumbling adobe wall.

 Most of those who come to visit in this area are drawn here by the unique environment of Sycamore Canyon.
 Home of one of the few perennial streams in extreme southern Arizona, it supports such a diverse plant and animal community that part of it has been designated the Goodding Research Natural Area.
 Over 625 species of plants have been identified here, many of which are rare and/or endangered.
 Sycamore Canyon's animal life is extremely diverse as well, especially its birds.
 Over 130 species have been identified as frequent visitors here.
 Among those are colorful vermilion flycatchers and various warblers, raptors and herons.
 The trail starts out at the Hank and Yank Ruins.
 The remnants of an old adobe wall are all that's left of a Civil War-era homestead that was pioneered in this canyon by Hank Hewitt and Yank Bartlett.
 The trail itself exists only in a few places along the floor of Sycamore Canyon.
 More generally it just follows the stream, crossing it and recrossing it via stepping stones and gravel bars.
 As the canyon meanders toward Mexico, pinnacles and sheer rock cliffs that form the canyon walls occasionally crowd the stream so that a little fancy footwork is required.
 A number of pools in the inner reaches of the canyon usually hold water year-round.
 About 5 miles downstream of the trailhead, the canyon opens out and crosses a barbed wire fence that marks the Arizona/Mexico border.
 Here, you can either turn around and return the way you came or turn east and travel along a little-used pathway called the Border Trail.
 This foot and horse path was put here to provide access for maintenance of the international boundary fence.
 It leads over the grassy foothills of the Pajaritos to the end of the Summit Motorway (FR 39A), which may sound like a thoroughfare, but it's a 4-wheel drive road.